Reviewing Black Diamond Group (BDIMF) & The Competition

-Black Diamond Group (OTCMKTS: BDIMF) is one of 23 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it contrast to its peers?
-We will compare Black Diamond Group to related businesses based on the strength of its analyst recommendations, dividends, profitability, institutional ownership, risk, valuation and earnings.
+Black Diamond Group (OTCMKTS: BDIMF) is one of 23 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Black Diamond Group to related businesses based on the strength of its profitability, risk, valuation, analyst recommendations, earnings, institutional ownership and dividends.

-This table compares Black Diamond Group and its peers top-line revenue, earnings per share and valuation.
+This table compares Black Diamond Group and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue